karlospn/mytechramblings-site-source-code/content/posts/create-an-ecs-cluster-and-deploy-apps-using-azure-devops.md

 ---
-title: "How to create an AWS ECS Fargate cluster and deploy apps using Azure DevOps"
+title: "An opinionated approach about how to create an AWS ECS Fargate cluster and deploy apps on it using Azure DevOps Pipelines"
 date: 2020-11-08T18:11:18+01:00
 tags: ["aws", "ecr", "ecs", "containers", "devops", "cdk"]
 draft: true